elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ```
 sb x1, var, x2
 ```
 Now, where did that `x2` come from?
 Think about the _actual_ instructions that this pseudo instruction has to create; In order to store the contents of x1 into the variable, it first has to calculate the address to the variable and put that into a register.
-The assembler cannot choose a register on its own, since it does not know what registers you (the programmer) want to save.
+The assembler cannot choose a register on its own, since it does not know what registers you (the programmer) want to preserve.
 Therefore, in the `sb` instruction, you supply a _temporary_ register that it can use for the address calculation.

 In the former example, with the `lb` instruction, we do not have to supply a temporary register, since the assembler knows that it is going to overwrite the contents of `x1` and can use the same register for address calculations.